ioanb7/trellob/README.md

 * Extract the folder trellob to your desktop
 * Open up `Google chrome > settings > Extensions` and check "Developer mode"
 * Drag the folder trellob in there
-* `Optional`: Go back in the folder trellob, open up `script.js` and modify the first few variables to your personal desires
+* `Optional`: Go back in the folder trellob, open up `script.js` and modify the first few variables to your personal desires.
+Then, go into extensions and press the `Reload` link next to the extension
 * `Optional`: Fork this repo and make improvements (e.g. to cache the image from the webs locally)

 #Developers: